nvkelso/carto-css-map-styling/README.md

         .layer[foo=1] { [bar=2] { ... } }

-    Has implications for supporting filtering based on layer metadata, an unsupported feature as of now.
+    WARNING: Has implications for supporting filtering based on layer metadata, an unsupported feature as of now.
+Cascadenik can easily do the [] instead of &[], but in light of the other question.
+And it makes it less Less.js like?

 1. **string expressions for keys other than text-name**